solana-foundation/solana-improvement-documents/proposals/0179-stricter-verification.md

 `0x9D` since SIMD-0178) instruction.
-Allowing calls to be the last instruction of functions was inconvenient, because when the call returns, and there is no other instruction to redirect the control flow, we will execute the very next program counter, resulting in a fallthrough into another function’s code.
+Allowing calls to be the last instruction of functions was inconvenient, because when the call returns, and there is no other instruction to redirect the control flow, we will execute the very next program counter, resulting in a fallthrough into another function's code.
 Offending this new validation condition must throw an `VerifierError::InvalidFunction` error.

+### Jump restrictions

+This SIMD introduces in the two following subsections restrictions for jump destinations to be verified both during runtime and during verification time.
+They depend on knowing beforehand which program counter addresses represent a valid function and the address range of each function.

+For that, we must rely on the ELF symbol table as the only source of truth, as specified in SIMD-178.
+The ELF symbol table must include function symbols and specify their start address and their range.
+We must register such symbols as valid functions for verification and runtime checks.
+Additionally, the contract's entrypoint function must also be registered as a valid function according to the aforementioned rules.

-### Restrict jump instruction destination
+#### Restrict jump instruction destination

 All jump instructions, except for `call` (opcode `0x85`) and `callx` (opcode `0x8D`), must now jump to a code location inside their own function.
 Jumping